 As an ADR holder, we will not treat you as one of our shareholders and you will not have shareholder rights.
 English law generally governs shareholder rights.
 The depositary or its nominee will be the holder of the shares underlying your ADSs.
 As a holder of ADRs, you will have ADR holder rights.
-A deposit agreement for each class of ADRs among us, the depositary and you, as an ADR holder, and the beneficial owners of ADRs sets out ADR holder rights as well as the rights and obligations of the depositary.
-As of the date of this registration statement the two deposit agreements are identical, except that each relates to a different class of ordinary shares and the relevant class of ADRs issuable under it.
+A deposit agreement among us, the respective depositary and you, as an ADR holder, and the beneficial owners of ADRs sets out ADR holder rights as well as the rights and obligations of the respective depositary.
 New York law governs the deposit agreements and the ADRs except that the arbitration and exclusive jurisdiction provisions are governed by English law.

-The following is a summary of the material provisions of the deposit agreements.
-For more complete information, you should read the entire relevant deposit agreement and the form of ADRs.
-The deposit agreement relating to the Class A ADRs and the form of Class A ADR relating thereto, and the deposit agreement relating to the Class B ADRs and the form of Class B ADR relating thereto, are also attached as exhibits to the Capital Stock Form 6-K and incorporated herein by reference.
-See "Taxation - U.S. Taxation - U.S. Taxation of Ordinary Shares and ADRs" for a description of the material U.S. federal income tax consequences to U.S. holders of holding our ADRs.
+The following is a summary of the material provisions of the deposit agreement.
+For more complete information, you should read the entire deposit agreement and the form of ADRs.
+The deposit agreement relating to the Class A ADRs and the form of Class A ADR relating thereto are attached as an exhibit to the Capital Stock Form 6-K and incorporated herein by reference.
+The deposit agreement relating to the Class B ADRs and the form of Class B ADR relating thereto are also attached as an exhibit to the Capital Stock Form 6-K and incorporated herein by reference.
+See "Taxation - U.S. Taxation of Ordinary Shares and ADRs" for a description of the material U.S. federal income tax consequences to U.S. holders of holding our ADRs.